-I bought this one from Taobao and this is my second purchase.
+We bought this one from Taobao and this is my second purchase.
 For my first purchase, I’m still using the set for more than 6 months already and it’s still in great condition.
-Thus very satisfied with my purchase.
-If you live in Singapore you can purchase this from this online Japanese stationery shop Monotaro – Link: Rice nendo KENIS Sculpture / Clay [MonotaRO].
+If you live in Singapore, you can purchase this from this online Japanese stationery shop Monotaro – Link: Rice nendo KENIS Sculpture / Clay [MonotaRO].

 We’re also trying out another brand of Taste Safe Homemade Food Grade Playdough for kids sold in Shopee, scroll below for the link, and will update a short review on it once we’ve tried it (made in Singapore).

 Here are some Taobao Shops selling affordable playdough tools and are much cheaper alternatives compared to popular brands like Play-doh and Melissa Doug.